-Clinical signs are associated with disease in the two distinct organs system, the gastrointestinal tract and the myocardium.
+Clinical signs are associated with disease in the two distinct organs system, the gastrointestinal tract, and the myocardium.
 Clinical symptoms associated with Canine Parvovirus Infection in dogs are highly variable and may range from inapparent infection to acute fatal diseases.
 Vomiting, Diarrhoea(frequently associated with blood), Anorexia, and dehydration are the clinical signs of CPV infection.

 Canine Parvovirus in Puppy

-The parvovirus in puppy is a very risk factor which younger than four months old.CPV myocarditis can develop in puppies younger than eight weeks of age or from infection in utero.
+The parvovirus in a puppy is a very risk factor which younger than four months old.CPV myocarditis can develop in puppies younger than eight weeks of age or from infection in utero.
 Affected dogs are either found dead or die following a brief episode of discomfort and dyspnea.
 If your puppy shows this kind of signs, you must have to contact your veterinarian as early as possible.

 Diagnosis of Canine Parvovirus

-CPV diagnosis is based on the dog’s history, clinical signs of the sudden onset of a foul smelling of bloody diarrhea in a young (<2 years) dogs; hematology, and tests to detect CPV antigen in feces.
+CPV diagnosis is based on the dog’s history, clinical signs of the sudden onset of a foul-smelling of bloody diarrhea in a young (<2 years) dogs; hematology, and tests to detect CPV antigen in feces.
 In the acute disease, you should found profound leukopenia and lymphopenia which will develop within 7-10 days following exposure.

 Treatment and Prevention of Canine Parvovirus

-There is no specific drug available which kill the parvovirus infection.
+There is no specific drug available which kills the parvovirus infection.
 Treatment will start immediately because it should support the dog’s body immune system.
 Intravenous replacement of fluid and electrolytes is the principal goal of therapy in dogs.
 Antimicrobial agents, e.g., ampicillin are indicated.
 Early detection and careful treatment are essential to parvovirus infection.